Germany: SPD confirms Olaf Scholz to run for chancellor | DW | 10.08.2020

 Germany's center-left Social Democratic Party (SPD) on Monday confirmed Finance Minister Olaf Scholz as their candidate for Chancellor at next year's elections.

-"Now it's out," Scholz tweeted on Monday.
+"Now it's out," Scholz, who is Chancellor Angela Merkel's deputy in the German government, tweeted on Monday.
 "I look forward to a fun, fair and successful election campaign."

 SPD leaders Saskia Esken and Norbert Walter-Borjans also confirmed the nomination on Twitter with identical statements, saying that Scholz had the "Chancellor aura."
 They also acknowledged that picking Scholz, who is a divisive figure in the party, may not be a popular choice.